balena-io/balena-cli/doc/cli.markdown

 #### --config &#60;config&#62;

-stringified JSON with the device config, see `resin os build-config`
+path to the config JSON file, see `resin os build-config`

-## os available-drives

-undefined

 ## os initialize &#60;image&#62;